USS COLE is the 17th ARLEIGH BURKE class guided missile destroyer and first ship in the Navy named after Marine Corps Sergeant Darrell Samuel Cole.

 The Navy held a special memorial service for the fallen at Naval Station Norfolk, Va., the COLE's home port, on October 18.

 Click here to read newspaper articles about the USS COLE attack.

 Click here to listen to an announcement of Lt.
 Terrence Dudley, PAO 5th Fleet, relating the attack on COLE.

 Click here for more photos.

 |July 30, 2015||Norfolk, Va.||USS COLE suffers a fire while undergoing a Selected Restricted Availability (SRA) at Marine Hydraulics International Inc., Norfolk, Va.
 The fire started around 08:40 p.m. and was under control by 09:34 p.m.
 Navy personnel was assisted by firefighters from the city of Norfolk in putting out the fire.
 No injuries were reported.|

 USS COLE Image Gallery:

-The photo below was taken by Karl-Heinz Ahles when USS COLE was inport Norfolk, Va, in September 1998.
+The photo below was taken by Karl-Heinz Ahles and shows USS COLE at Naval Base Norfolk, Va, in September 1998.

-The photos below were taken by Brian Barton when USS COLE was inport Norfolk, Va, on July 23, 2002.
+The photos below were taken by Brian Barton and show USS COLE at Naval Base Norfolk, Va., on July 23, 2002.

 The photos below were taken by me and show the COLE at Kiel, Germany on June 20-22, 2008, after her participation in BALTOPS 2008.